michaelknigge/janel/README.md

 # janel

 This project is a spin-off of the great [Janel](https://sourceforge.net/projects/janel/) by Timothy Kil.
+Since version 3.4.0 of Janel I'm contributing code that enhances Janel and I always have passed my enhancements to Timothy.
+Some of my enhancements and fixes of version 4.0.4 sadly got lost on the way to the official version.
+So I decided to create this GitHub project that makes it a lot easier for me to bring by enhancements and fixes to the public.

-For my own projects I needed some enhancements to [Janel](https://sourceforge.net/projects/janel/) but some of my patches got lost on the way to Timothy.
-So I created this GitHub project.
-I'll push all my enhancements to Timothy so he can integrate them to the official Janel distribution (and I really hope that Timothy will integrate them because I'm no friend of fragmentation and I have no interest in two competing Janel distributions).
+I'll continue to push all my contributions to Timothy so he can integrate them to the official Janel distribution (and I really hope that Timothy will integrate them because I'm no friend of fragmentation and I have no interest in two competing Janel distributions).

 # Java Native Executable / Launcher
 Janel is a free, Open Source Java native executable and launcher for Windows.
 Launch your Java application just like other